siv-radio/siv-radio.github.io/content/posts/2025-10-20-similarity-search-for-an-image-classification-task/index.md

 3. Choose a data transformation algorithm that will be used to preprocess each dataset item.
 Data augmentation techniques can be used.
 The final choice can be made after experimenting.
 4. Choose an artificial neural network model that can produce embedding vectors out of dataset items.
 There can be several candidate models for this role, and the final choice can be made after experimenting.
 5. Choose a way of creating a single embedding vector out of an item set related to this class.
 The vector represents the whole class.
 Note.
 In the general case, there can be multiple ways of embedding vector creation and several embedding vectors representing one class.
-It is not the case in this article.
+It is not the case in this blog post.
 6. Choose database organization to store and search embedding vectors.
 The main feature of the database here is its algorithm for finding similarity between a query vector and stored vectors.
 Several alternatives may be considered.
 Note.
 In the general case, there can be several embedding vectors for a query object.
 7. Construct an embedding vector creation algorithm.
 It must be able to fill up a database with the vectors created out of a training dataset.